Undergraduate Catalog

 Bachelor of Science in Education—Elementary Education

-All students seeking the Bachelor of Science in Education with a major in Elementary Education must complete I, II, and III.A or III.B or III.C or III.D below, and the foreign language/global issues requirement for the major#.
+All students seeking the Bachelor of Science in Education with a major in Elementary Education must complete I, II, and III.A or III.B or III.C or III.D below, and the Multicultural Perspectives requirement for the major#.
 Students are to meet the University General Education and state licensure requirements, and doing so requires close articulation with their academic advisor.
 Students in the Licensure track of the Early Childhood Education option will complete student teaching; students in the Non-Licensure track will complete an internship instead of student teaching.
 The minimum semester hour requirement for the baccalaureate degree is 120 s.h.
 Teacher Education may require additional hours.

 In accordance with the Illinois State Board of Education licensure rule, all candidates seeking a Professional Education License or endorsement are required by Western Illinois University to obtain a grade of “C-” or better in all directed general education courses, all core courses, and all courses in the option.
 This rule does not supersede course prerequisite requirements in the catalog that specify a letter grade.